Using Benicar for Your High Blood Pressure Could Lead to Serious Gastrointestinal Problems

 Skilled Maryland product liability attorneys serving victims throughout the state

 High blood pressure, or hypertension, is a serious health concern for millions of Americans.
 According to the National Institutes of Health, about 1 in 3 people in this country suffer with high blood pressure, which could eventually cause a stroke, heart disease or kidney failure.
 Many people control their hypertension by using medications like Benicar.
 But Benicar may cause more harm than good, as the drug has been linked to serious and potentially deadly intestinal conditions.

-At Plaxen & Adler, P.A. we fight on behalf of people throughout Maryland who were not warned about the hazardous side effects of Benicar and other dangerous drugs.
+At Plaxen Adler Muncy, P.A. we fight on behalf of people throughout Maryland who were not warned about the hazardous side effects of Benicar and other dangerous drugs.
 As one of Maryland’s premier personal injury law firms, we have earned a reputation for aggressive strategies and thorough preparation in cases against large-scale manufacturers of defective products.
 If you or your loved took Benicar without knowing that it could harm you, we want to hear your story.

 What is Benicar?

 Benicar (olmesartan medoxomil) is prescribed for patients with high blood pressure to help ease those patients’ risks of heart and organ damage associated with the condition.
 Since high blood pressure occurs when your blood is trying too hard, so to speak, to move through the vessels, Benicar and its ilk –Benicar HCT, Azor and Tribenzor – work by forcing the blood vessels to remain open.
 It may be taken on its own, or a doctor could prescribe it as part of a drug regimen.

 All medications pose some risk to patients, and in many cases Benicar can make you feel dizzy or cause you some joint or muscle discomfort.
 In serious cases, however, Benicar can cause potentially life-threatening problems including: